DanielVillatoro/Tamagotchi/README.md

 ### 📈 Managing Stats
 **Decreasing Stats** 🔻:
-Over time, your beast's stats will decrease.
+Over time, your beast stats will decrease.
 Hunger, energy, happiness, and hygiene will drop, so you need to regularly feed, play, clean, and let your beast sleep.

 **Leveling Up** 🆙:
 As your beast gains experience from playing and being cleaned, it will level up.
 Each level increases its attack, defense, and speed stats.
 Experience needed for the next level increases with each level up.